syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Working-with-custom-stamp-annotations.md

 {% endhighlight %}
 {% endtabs %}

-N>Stamp annotations can be saved or preserved only by using the `SavedDocumentAsync` and  `ExportAnnotationsAsync` methods.

 N>For illustration purposes, we have only provided the sample for modifying the name of the custom stamp annotation in the [StampAnnotationAdded](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_StampAnnotationAdded) event.
 But this can be done in all other events as well.